-T2202s are now available for 2020 and previous years through your MyACC account.
-Forms for the 2021 tax year will be available February 28, 2022.
+T2202s are now available for 2021 and previous years through your MyACC account.
 Please note that starting in March 2022, you will be prompted to setup Duo Multifactor Authentication (MFA) to protect your account.
 Read more about Duo on our MFA Page.

 Why is the college collecting my Social Insurance Number (SIN)?

 Effective the 2019 tax year, all post-secondary institutions are required to provide the Canada Revenue Agency with Social Insurance Numbers (SIN) on Form T2202 (Tuition and Enrolment Certificate).
 A T2202 generates for all students at Assiniboine registered in credit courses and eligible non-credit courses.

 For more information, please refer to the Canada Revenue Agency website.

 You can log into your MyACC account and click on My Social Insurance Number (SIN) in the My Personal Information section.
 You will then be asked to enter your 9-digit SIN.
 If you’ve already given it to us it will state “We already have your SIN on file” and you won’t have the option to change it.
 If you’ve had a change in your SIN, please visit the Registration desk in person.